nadialefebvre/project-moody-todos/README.md

-# Week 14: Project Todos
+# Week 14: Project Moody Todos

+Weekly project for Technigo's bootcamp, week 14: build a todo app

 This week's project was to build a todo app, my first project using Redux from scratch.